 Liquidity risk is the risk of a potential loss of the ability to pay one's liabilities as they mature.
-It is in the interest of the Bank to maintain permanent solvency, ie the ability to settle liabilities duly and on time, and to manage assets and liabilities to ensure the Bank always has sufficient liquidity.
+It is in the interest of the Bank to maintain permanent solvency, i.e. the ability to settle liabilities duly and on time, and to manage assets and liabilities to ensure the Bank always has sufficient liquidity.

 Prima banka monitors liquidity risk via external and internal liquidity indicators and warning signals.
 From the externally defined liquidity indicators, the liquid assets indicator may not be lower than 1.
-During the nine months of year 2019, the Bank complied with the above legislative indicator with a sufficient cushion.
+During the past months of 2020, the Bank complied with the above legislative indicator with a sufficient cushion.